-The exterior front of the building and the restaurant remains the same; the remodel connected the existing terminal and security building to make one large building.
-The south facing side of the remodeled terminal is designed as a large glass wall overlooking the restaurant patio area.
+The exterior front of the building and the restaurant remain the same; the remodel connected the existing terminal and security building to make one large building.
+The south-facing side of the remodeled terminal is designed as a large glass wall overlooking the restaurant patio area.

 |Looking south through the glass wall with access to the patio.
 The windows of Sky Lounge Restaurant are seen through the glass.
 The restaurant will remain open, with its great view of the airfields.|